 I don’t think moms have changed that much over the years, either.

 But look, right there in the old story: do you see it?
 The distance and the separation, the longing and the losses, the catastrophic, real-time, totally-not-OK-ness.
 The human-family messiness of it all.
 The private heartbreak of the middle-aged moms listening later to how it all went down, just as they had feared it might, so far from their touch and their knowledge and all they would have liked to have helped out with.
-Their disappointment of not having been there, of not having been together as a family.
-The reality so far from how they’d imagined for the children they had long adored, and the mom’s face, turning away for a moment from the family table where the baby was being fussed over and the hilarious story was being told, so that she might regain her composure.
-To hide her quivering lip.
+Their disappointment of not having been there, of not having been together as a family, the reality so far from how they’d imagined for the children they had long adored.
+The mother’s face, busying herself away from the family table where the baby was being fussed over and the hilarious story was being told, so that she might regain her composure.
+So that she might hide her quivering lip.

 But it had worked out—hadn’t it?—just as it was supposed to.
 After all, the baby was alright; the kids had figured it out.
 No one, in the end, was any the worse for wear.
 The story might not have turned out like the moms would have liked, or would have written if they had the chance.
 But it had all turned out OK.